llwyd1/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 File 3-add_nodeint_end - is a function that adds a node at the end of a listint_t list <br>

 File 4-free_listint.c - is a funtion that frees listint_t list <br>

+File 5-free_listint2.c - is a function that frees a listint_t list and sets head to NULL <br>